-- Demographic: These questions are meant to explore a juror's most fundamental characteristics-age, place of birth, place of residence, education, occupation, marital status, job status, occupation of the juror's significant other, occupation of the juror's parents, age and occupation of the juror's children, etc. A person's demographics are generally defined as those characteristics that people cannot easily change.
-Ethnicity, religion, income, and political party are also considered demographic characteristics, but are seldom allowed on a juror questionnaire.
-Ironically, while demographic questions are the most common and least controversial components of a jury questionnaire, social science research consistently shows them to be among the least valuable in predicting a juror's biases or predispositions.
-Penrod & Linz, The Impact of Social Psychology on Procedural Justice, "Voir Dire: Uses and Abuses" (1986). - Experiential: These questions are meant to explore a juror's past experiences.
-Most courts will allow a broad range of questions in this area, from the seemingly irrelevant (i.e., military experience in a contract dispute case) to the painfully relevant (i.e., sexual harassment experiences in a sexual harassment case).
+• Demographic: These questions are meant to explore a juror's most fundamental characteristics-age, place of birth, place of residence, education, occupation, marital status, job status, occupation of the juror's significant other, occupation of the juror's parents, age and occupation of the juror's children, etc. A person's demographics are generally defined as those characteristics that people cannot easily change.
+Ethnicity, religion, income and political party are also considered demographic characteristics, but are seldom allowed on a juror questionnaire.
+Ironically, while demographic questions are the most common and least controversial components of a jury questionnaire, social science research consistently shows them to be among the least valuable in predicting a juror's biases or predispositions.2

+2 Penrod & Linz, Voir Dire: Uses and Abuses, in The Impact of Social Psychology on Procedural JUSTICE 135 (1986).

+- Experiential: These questions are meant to explore a juror's past experiences.
+Most courts will allow a broad range of questions in this area from the seemingly irrelevant (i.e., military experience in a contract dispute case) to the painfully relevant (i.e., sexual harassment experiences in a sexual harassment case).
 Jury research has found these types of questions moderately predictive.
-It should be noted, however, that while some experiences can be quite predictive of a juror's biases or predispositions, others can be weak or even counterintuitive.
-It is occasionally discovered, for example, that crime victims can be surprisingly unsympathetic to fellow crime victims. - Attitudinal: These questions are meant to explore jurors' attitudes, values, and beliefs.
+It should be noted, however, while some experiences can be quite predictive of a juror's biases or predispositions, others can be weak or even counterintuitive.
+It is occasionally discovered, for example, that crime victims can be surprisingly unsympathetic to fellow crime victims. - Attitudinal: These questions are meant to explore a juror's attitudes, values, and beliefs.
 Such questions elicit jurors' opinions on case relevant issues.
-Jury research unequivocally shows that these types of questions are consistently the best predictors of a juror's biases or predispositions.
-Fulero & Penrod, The Myths and Realities of Attorney Jury Selection Folklore and Scientific Jury Selection: What Works?, 17 Ohio N Univ L Rev 229 (1990); Penrod, Predictors of Jury Decision Making in Criminal and Civil Cases: A Field Experiment, 3 Forensic Reports 261 (1990).
-However, courts tend to be critical and restrictive of this area of inquiry.
-In fact, some courts will not allow any attitudinal questions on the grounds that they are irrelevant or too invasive.

-- Hardship: These questions are meant to give the jurors an opportunity to describe any physical or financial reasons that would make jury service an undue hardship. - Cause: These questions are meant to give the jurors an opportunity to describe any attitudes, values, or beliefs that would make it difficult for them to serve as fair and impartial jurors in this particular case.
+Jury research unequivocally shows that these types of questions are consistently the best predictors of a juror's biases or predispositions.3 However, courts tend to be critical and restrictive of this area of inquiry.
+In fact, some courts will not allow any attitudinal questions on the grounds that they are irrelevant or too invasive. - Hardship: These questions are meant to give the jurors an opportunity to describe any physical or financial reasons that would make jury service an undue hardship. - Cause: These questions are meant to give the jurors an opportunity to describe any attitudes, values, or beliefs that would make it difficult for them to serve as a fair and impartial juror in this particular case.